Tony Middleton (cricketer): Playing career

 Middleton was born at Winchester in February 1964.
 Having been a member of the Hampshire Second XI since 1982, he made his debut for Hampshire in a first-class match against Kent at Bournemouth in the 1984 County Championship.
 He would have to wait two years before his appearance for the first team, when he made eight appearances in a late season run in the 1986 County Championship, before just an appearance each in 1987 and 1988, against Sussex and the touring Sri Lankans respectively.
 During his early years with Hampshire, Middleton found his opportunities limited by Hampshire possessing arguably the strongest batting line-up in their history, consisting of international batsmen David Gower, Gordon Greenidge, Trevor Jesty, Paul Terry, and the Smith brothers Robin and Chris.

 The 1989 season saw make his debut in List A one-day cricket against Worcestershire at Bournemouth in the Refuge Assurance League, alongside six appearances in the County Championship.
 With several Hampshire players on international duty during the 1990 season, Middleton had his breakthrough season in the Hampshire side, making eighteen first-class appearances.
 In these, he scored 1,238 runs at an average of 47.61, with five centuries and a highest score of 127.
-He played the same amount of first-class matches the following season, though his returns were more modest with 864 runs at an average of 29.79.
+He played the same number of first-class matches the following season, though his returns were more modest with 864 runs at an average of 29.79.
 Middleton played in two winning one-day finals in the 1991 NatWest Trophy and the 1992 Benson & Hedges Cup, joint top-scoring (78) with Robin Smith in the former.
 Middleton scored 1,780 runs at an average of nearly 50 in first-class cricket during the 1992 season, making six centuries during the season.
 Amongst these was his career high-score of 221 against Surrey at Southampton, in which he shared in an opening-wicket stand of 267 alongside Paul Terry, which remains a Hampshire record for the first wicket against Surrey.
 His form in 1992 led to him being named The Cricket Society's Player of the Year and selection for that winter's England A tour to Australia.

 He did not meet with success on the tour and his form in the proceeding seasons dropped.
 He made twelve and thirteen first-class appearances in the 1993 and 1994 seasons respectively, scoring over 500 runs and averaging in the mid-twenties in both.
 In his final season in 1995, he featured in just two first-class matches, against Warwickshire in the County Championship, and the touring West Indians.
 In total, Middleton made 105 first-class appearances for Hampshire, scoring 5,665 runs at an average of 34.75; he made thirteen centuries and 24 half centuries.
 In one-day cricket, he made 61 appearances, scoring 2,139 runs at an average of 39.61; though he did not make a century in one-day cricket, he did make twenty half centuries, with a highest score of 98.